 Now that you’re aiming for a top score, you need to finish each section ahead of time to give yourself time to double check your answers.
 A good rule of thumb is to finish the section with at least 5 minutes to spare.
 As you get better at the ACT, this will be easier to accomplish since you’ll solve each question in less time.

-The ACT has pretty intense time pressure - moreso than the SAT.
-Where on the SAT I reliably finished each section with 5-10 minutes to spare, on the ACT I was often left with just 5.
+The ACT has pretty intense time pressure - more than the SAT.
+Where on the SAT I reliably finished each section with five to ten minutes to spare, on the ACT I was often left with just five.

 But with this time, I would mark any questions that I felt I had to return to and double-check.
 I had enough time to review all my answers at least once.